Home

 FYI: Not bringing your own boat?
 Not a problem.
 Green Harbor has row boats and paddle boats for their guests to use (free) on the quiet waters of their Vineyard Sound inlet.
 So you won't have to remain land-bound, if you don't want to.

-Location, location, location is what makes the accomodations at Nauset Knoll Motor Lodge in East Orleans so unique.
+Location, location, location is what makes the accomodations at Nauset Knoll Motor Lodge in Orleans so special.

-This property is part of the federally protected Cape Cod National Seashore - owned by the US government, but privately managed.
+This property is part of the federally protected Cape Cod National Seashore.
+It's owned by the US government, but privately managed.

 With so few Atlantic Ocean-front lodgings to choose from on the National Seashore, this retro 1950s motor lodge is a real treasure!